temporalio/documentation/docs/typescript/testing.md

 A typical test suite would set up a single instance of the test environment to be reused in all tests (e.g. in a [jest](https://jestjs.io/) `beforeAll` hook).

-When creating an environment [`TestWorkflowEnvironment.create`](https://typescript.temporal.io/api/classes/testing.TestWorkflowEnvironment#create) it will automatically start a test server which you can access with [`workflowClient`](https://typescript.temporal.io/api/classes/testing.TestWorkflowEnvironment#workflowclient) and [`nativeConnection`](https://typescript.temporal.io/api/classes/testing.TestWorkflowEnvironment#nativeconnection).
+When creating an environment, [`TestWorkflowEnvironment.create`](https://typescript.temporal.io/api/classes/testing.TestWorkflowEnvironment#create) will automatically start a test server that you can access with [`workflowClient`](https://typescript.temporal.io/api/classes/testing.TestWorkflowEnvironment#workflowclient) and [`nativeConnection`](https://typescript.temporal.io/api/classes/testing.TestWorkflowEnvironment#nativeconnection).

 ### Example setup